I Know What the Future Holds If I Keep Using

 - A better and different future

-I’ve celebrated thirty years of abstinence-based recovery, yet the process of overcoming fears, changing and creating a different future is still the same.
+I’ve celebrated thirty-two years of abstinence-based recovery, yet the process of overcoming fears, changing, and creating a different future is still the same.
 I firmly believe that:

 - Recovery offers me opportunities.